ChristianLempa/boilerplates/kubernetes/traefik/README.md

-# Traefik Helm Deployment
+# Kubernetes Traefik Helm Deployment

-This Deployment uses the official Helm Chart from traefik.io https://github.com/traefik/traefik-helm-chart.
+This Deployment uses the official Helm Chart from [traefik](https://github.com/traefik/traefik-helm-chart) repository.

 These are templates to modify the deployment.